 Medication Blister Packs

-All routine medications are required to be filled into provided blister medication packs during the check in process.
+All prescription medications are required to be filled into provided blister medication packs during the check in process.
 You will be required to transfer information regarding the prescribed medication onto the provided medication labels.
-Please see the health aide, if you have any questions or need assistance.
-Medication that is provided for an as needed basis will need to be in a zip top bag with your camper’s name attached and directions for use.
+Please see the health supervisor, if you have any questions or need assistance.